 Director, Metanexus Institute

-Dr. V. V. Raman is an Emeritus Professor of Physics & Humanities at Rochester Institute of Technology, currently serving on the board of the Metanexus Institute of the Templeton Foundation and the Executive Council of IRAS (Institute of Religion in an Age of Science).
+Dr. V. V. Raman is an Emeritus Professor of Physics & Humanities at Rochester Institute of Technology, emeritus board member of the Metanexus Institute of the Templeton Foundation and the Executive Council of IRAS (Institute of Religion in an Age of Science).
 He has devoted many years to the study and elucidation of Hindu culture and religion.
 As a scientist and humanitarian Dr. Raman has effectively bridged the gulf between the heart and the mind with poetic wisdom and inner vision.

 - Tansukh (TJ) Salgia, Ph.D.